Does a cracked windshield need to be repaired or replaced?

 How windshield repairs work

-Fix a damaged windshield as soon as possible.
+However you go about it, damaged windshields should be fixed as soon as possible.
 A small chip can spread across the windshield if you hit a big pothole, drive on a bumpy road or make an aggressive turn, says Glass.com.
-Most states even make it illegal to drive a car with a cracked windshield, according to the Insurance Information Institute.
+Most states even make it illegal to drive a car with a cracked windshield, according to the Insurance Information Institute(III).